Buck v. Bell: The Test Case for Virginia’s Eugenical Sterilization Act

-This chilling rendering of Carrie Buck’s pedigree was found in Harry H. Laughlin’s notes.
+This chilling rendering of Carrie Buck’s pedigree chart was found in Harry H. Laughlin‘s notes.
 It is done in the standard Eugenics Record Office format used to demonstrate the hereditary passage of undesirable traits.

-Virginia Colony for the Epileptic and Feebleminded
+Compulsory Sterilization at the Virginia Colony for the Epileptic and Feebleminded

 When the Virginia Colony for the Epileptic and Feebleminded, located in Lynchburg, Virginia, opened its doors in 1910, it was the largest asylum in the United States.
 It was originally intended to be a home for epileptics, the mentally retarded, and the severely disabled.
 In 1912, Virginia Colony Superintendent Albert Priddy, lobbied the Virginia General Assembly for funds to expand the Colony to provide residential space for those deemed “feebleminded.”